 Halloween is a fun time for crafting (you can find a whole heap of toddler Halloween crafts HERE) – witches and jack-o-lanterns and ghosts that say “BOO!”
 And don’t forget the silly monsters.
 In this activity kids can create funny monster faces, starting with their handprints.

-This activity provides an opportunity for kids to be creative with simple materials and few instructions.
+This activity provides an opportunity for kids to be creative with simple materials and a few instructions.
 Since kids will be using their fingers and hands to apply the paint, it is also a great sensory experience.

 Only a few supplies are needed to provide this painting activity to your toddler.